omarhoblos/swiss-on-fhir/README.md

 ```

 > If the scripts are not running on your local machine, make sure to make them executable by running `chmod +x docker-build.sh && chmod +x docker-cleanup.sh`

+## Docker Deployment - Deploying Using Pre-built Images

+If you plan on using the pre-built Docker images from [Docker Hub](https://hub.docker.com/r/omarhoblos/swiss-on-fhir), the process is fairly straight forward.
+Note that the Docker Hub version of Swiss has been designed to work on both `arm64` and `amd64` architectures - meaning it's compatible with most x86 machines & Apple Silicon.
+In theory it should work on other ARM devices, such as the Raspberry Pi, but this has not been tested at the time of writing.

+1. Run `docker pull omarhoblos/swiss-on-fhir`
+2. Create an `.env` file.
+You can use the one from this repository as a template, and adjust values accordingly.
+3. Run `docker run -d -p 4200:80 --env-file .env --name swiss_app omarhoblos/swiss-on-fhir` in the directory you created your `.env` file to build a container using the Docker Hub image.

 ## Development server